 2) Clinical Education and mentorship offered to physiotherapists

-The directors at SSPC are actively involved in clinical education of physiotherapists and other health care providers in their respective area of expertise.
+The Specialists at SSPC are actively involved in clinical education of physiotherapists and other health care providers in their respective area of expertise.
 Services offered include:

 - Clinical education to individual physiotherapy practices (eg in-service education)